-If you have achieved 5 good GCSES (grades A*-C) and good post 16 results at Level 3 (A levels, BTECs, Advanced Apprenticeship, etc.) you might be interested in looking at an Higher Apprenticeship.
+If you have achieved 5 good GCSES (grades 4-9) and good post 16 results at Level 3 (A levels, BTECs, Advanced Apprenticeship, etc.) you might be interested in looking at a Higher Apprenticeship.

-A Higher Apprenticeship is similar to other apprenticeships; it gives you the chance to build up practical work experience while progressing academically up to a higher education level, all whilst being paid a decent salary.
+A Higher Apprenticeship is similar to other apprenticeships; it gives you the chance to build up practical work experience while progressing academically up to higher education level, all whilst being paid a decent salary.

 Higher Apprenticeships offer existing apprentices, employees and school/college leavers a different route to traditional university study.

 In the last academic year thousands of people started a Higher Apprenticeship in one of 75+ employment areas, and numbers are growing rapidly.

-Employers in England (a study by ICM Research shows) rate qualified higher apprentices as 25 per cent more employable than those who took an alternative route into work.
+Employers in England (a study by ICM Research) states that qualified higher apprentices are rated 25 per cent more employable than those who took an alternative route into work.

 What's involved in a Higher Apprenticeship?